RakhithJK/spyder-ide-spyder-wiki/Spyder-Internals.md

 ## Directory Structure

 The following tree represents the current structure of Spyder master repo.
+The branches here represent only folders, more specifics and explanations will be given below.

     ├── app_example
     ├── doc